 Accessible Canada Act (ACA)

 The ACA defines accessibility standards for the whole of Canada.
-It applies to Federal public sector, Crown Corporations, and all federally regulated organizations, including:
+It applies to the Federal public sector, Crown Corporations, and all federally regulated organizations, including:

 - railways, airplanes and inter-provincial buses

 - banks, mining companies, railways, airlines and trucking

 The Act was ratified in December 2013 but there are no formal web accessibility standards to follow yet.
 Many expect it to copy the AODA, so this would mean WCAG 2.0 level AA standards.

 Effective since 5th December 2013, the Accessibility for Manitobans Act mandates that accessibility barriers be removed.
 Example barriers include:

 - an informational, technological or communications barrier

 There are no formal standards for website accessibility compliance in the AMA at the time of writing.